Skip to main content

 USB Device Control & SOC Alerting

-In high-security GCC High environments, simply blocking write access via the Settings Catalog may not be enough.
+In high-security environments, simply blocking write access via the Settings Catalog may not be enough.
 To mirror the capabilities of tools like McAfee HBSS, you can whitelist specific, company-approved USB drives (e.g., a SanDisk Cruzer) while generating real-time SOC alerts when unapproved devices are plugged in.

 This requires splitting the workload: Intune acts as the enforcement engine, while Defender for Endpoint acts as the auditor.